-- most samples are non-potentially acid generating (NPAG) (NPR >2), mean NPR of the mine rock was 19; - a proxy approach using Leco C and S1 analysis to estimate NP and maximum potential acidity (MPA) was proven to be reasonable as a stream-lined approach to guide future ARD characterization work for Project mine rock; - analysis of available samples within the Project pit shell identified that sufficient samples representing all lithologies continue to be represented within the Project pit shell and included 196 ABA analyses and 835 expanded data set samples; - approximately 6% of acid base accounting (ABA) (reference) samples were PAG based on NPR <2 and 7% of ABA samples were PAG based on NPRMPA <2; - approximately 5% of the Leco carbon / sulphur samples (835) for the expanded proxy data set were PAG based on NPRMPA <2; and - a small sub-set of the ABA (reference) samples have been identified with low NP (<10 kg CaCO3/t) that may contain Fe carbonates that are not well characterized by the proxy approach using Leco C and S. All but one of these samples contained very low sulphide content.
+- Most mine rock sampled exhibited little potential for ML / ARD; - Generally low concentrations of total sulphur (<0.24% at 90th percentile) predominantly as sulphide are observed; - The maximum reported sulphide content was 1.4% and the most commonly observed sulphide is pyrite; - The materials exhibit a wide range in NP predominantly as carbonate (in the order of 1 to 450 kg CaCO3/t); - Calcite is the most commonly observed carbonate mineral with lesser amounts of dolomite and sometimes ankerite identified; - Most samples are non-potentially acid generating (NPAG) (NPR >2), mean NPR of the mine rock was 19; - A proxy approach using Leco C and S3 analysis to estimate NP and maximum potential acidity (MPA) was proven to be reasonable as a stream-lined approach to guide future ARD characterization work for Project mine rock; - Analysis of available samples within the Project pit shell identified that sufficient samples representing all lithologies continue to be represented within the Project pit shell and included 196 ABA analyses and 835 expanded data set samples; - Approximately 6% of acid base accounting (ABA) (reference) samples were PAG based on NPR <2 and 7% of ABA samples were PAG based on NPR{MPA} <2; - Approximately 5% of the Leco carbon / sulphur samples (835) for the expanded proxy data set were PAG based on NPR{MPA} <2; and - A small sub-set of the ABA (reference) samples have been identified with low NP (<10 kg CaCO3/t) that may contain Fe carbonates that are not well characterized by the proxy approach using Leco C and S. All but one of these samples contained very low sulphide content.